Hi. I'm Jason. You might remember me from such services as:

 About the author

-I was born in 1981 to two native Bronxites who fled the decaying borough to Long Island, where I grew up first in New Hyde Park and, since 1987, Syosset.
+I was born in 1981 to two native Bronxites who fled the decaying borough to Long Island, where I grew up first in New Hyde Park and, from 1987 to 1999, Syosset.
 I have two younger brothers, Adam and David.

-I'm a trivia buff, constantly pestering anyone who'll listen with various obscure nuggets of knowledge.
-I also follow the Yankees and the Steelers, and I'd love to visit every stadium in Major League Baseball.
-If you're in Seattle and looking for a good crowd to watch Steelers games, check out the Seattle Pittsburgh Steelers Meetup Group, which I started to run during the 2017 season.
+I enjoy watching sports, particularly the Yankees and the Steelers, and I'm looking forward to Seattle getting its own hockey team.
+If you're in Seattle and looking for a good crowd to watch Steelers games, check out the Seattle Pittsburgh Steelers Meetup Group, which I started organizing during the 2017 season.